-Watch our video to see why our specialists love Tanzania...
+Watch our video to see why our specialists love Tanzania and Zanzibar...

-Greystoke Mahale – the most stylish option for exploring Mahale, Greystoke is the crème de la crème of base camps for tracking chimpanzees.
+Greystoke Mahale – is the most stylish option for exploring Mahale, Greystoke is the crème de la crème of base camps for tracking chimpanzees.